jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

-#Configuring IBM DevOps Services for Bluemix billing
+#Configuring Bluemix billing for IBM DevOps Services

 All IBM DevOps Services projects include an allowance of free services.
-To avoid service interruptions when you exceed those allowances, you must set up a billing account.
+To avoid service interruptions when you exceed those allowances, you must set up a Bluemix billing account and configure the DevOps Services Add-ons.

 You can set up your account as soon as you set up your project or any time before your free services run out.
 You won't lose your free allowance, even when you set up billing.
 The free allowance varies, depending on whether your project is public or private, but to set up your billing account, you must set up Delivery Pipeline or Track & Plan Add-ons for your Bluemix organization.